ncatlab/nlab-content/pages/4/8/1/9/9184/content.md

 ### In string theory

-Discssion of the various ways that axions naturally appea in [[string theory]]  is in
+Discssion of the various ways that axions naturally appear in [[string theory]]  is in

 * {#SvrcekWitten06} Peter Svrcek, [[Edward Witten]], _Axions In String Theory_, JHEP 0606:051,2006 ([arXiv:hep-th/0605206](http://arxiv.org/abs/hep-th/0605206))

 and discuss specifically for the [[F-theory]] sector of string theory is in

 * {#Grimm14} Thomas Grimm, _Axion Inflation in F-theory_ ([arXiv:1404.4268](http://arxiv.org/abs/1404.4268))

+Discussion of stringy axion cosmology (such as [[fuzzy dark matter]]) is in

+* Asimina Arvanitaki, Savas Dimopoulos, Sergei Dubovsky, Nemanja Kaloper, John March-Russell, _String Axiverse_, Phys.Rev.D81:123530,2010 ([arXiv:0905.4720](https://arxiv.org/abs/0905.4720))

 ### Experimental signature